MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 * `script/web_scrapping_2022.py`: Scrapping the data from domain, and the output is the 2022 data
 * `script/oldListingScrapper.py`: Scrapping the data from OldListing, and the output is the Historical data

+After running the the python scripts above, the informnation would be stored into the file `data/Property`.
+Called `15000_property.csv` and `history_data.csv`.

 ### 2. Feature Prediction

 * `notebooks/Income_prediction.ipynb*`: Predict income by linear regression